joshua-jerred/Giraffe/docs/user-docs/commands.md

 All commands are sent as a string of characters/numbers with a known format.

+For safety reasons, argument requirements must be met exactly.
+This means if a command expects no arguments, there should be nothing after the command ID and the final `/`.

 ## Command Format

 Commands are separated into 4 sections with a `/` used as a separator.